bridgecrewio/bridgecrew-orb/README.md

 2. Set up an environment variable with your Bridgecrew API key, which you can get from your [Bridgecrew account](https://www.bridgecrew.cloud/integrations).
 3. In the app build job, call the `bridgecrew/scan`
 4. Optionally, supply parameters to customize orb behaviour
+5. Prisma members - set your prisma cloud API URL which you can get from [Prisma cloud API URLs](https://prisma.pan.dev/api/cloud/api-urls).
+Your environment variable (api-key-variable) requires to be a prisma cloud access key in the following format: <access_key_id>::<secret_key>

 ## Usage Examples